 » News Articles & Tips » Celebs Who Struggle to Get Pregnant

-When you’re trying to get pregnant and those pee sticks show minus signs month after month, it can feel like you’re the only one who’s having fertility issues.
-But you’re not alone — Hollywood royalty, supermodels, singers, Olympic athletes and more have all had problems in the baby-making department, too.
+When you’re trying to get pregnant and those pregnancy tests show minus signs month after month, it can feel like you’re the only one who’s having fertility issues.
+But you’re not alone — Hollywood royalty, supermodels, singers, Olympic athletes and more, have all had problems in the baby-making department, too.

-Here is a roundup of celebrities who’ve dealt with infertility and the successful steps they’ve taken to finally become mamas.
+Here is a roundup of celebrities who’ve dealt with infertility and the successful steps they’ve taken to finally becoming pregnant.

 After months of speculation from fans and gossip sites, Mariah Carey, 42, and her husband,Nick Cannon, finally came clean about two things in an interview with US Weekly in November 2010: